eggheadio/egghead-design/README.md

 # egghead-design
-Contains all completed egghead imagery.
+Contains all completed egghead illustrations for courses and around the site.